nimbella/netlify-plugin-nimbella/README.md

 In this section, you will learn how to structure your repository and `netlify.toml` for this plugin to deploy your functions on Nimbella Cloud.

+**Note:** Deployment of packages/functions to Nimbella is skipped when the build context is not production.
+We're working on an enhancement that will allow you to deploy preview builds to staging namespace on Nimbella.

 #### Use Nimbella Projects with Netlify Sites

 The Nimbella add-on for Netlify allows you to use [Nimbella projects](https://nimbella.io/downloads/nim/nim.html#overview-of-nimbella-projects-actions-and-deployment) to automate packaging and deployment.
 We suggest reading the documentation about [Nimbella projects](https://nimbella.io/downloads/nim/nim.html#overview-of-nimbella-projects-actions-and-deployment) at some point.
 We provide a quick introduction here.